guangie88/nssm_exec/README.md

 For a more practical set-up, the `config\nssm_exec.toml` file must be reconfigured.

 For more arguments help, run `target\release\nssm_exec.exe --help`.
-Note that the program has an additional subcommand `stop` to perform only stopping of the services listed in the TOML configuration.
+Note that the program has additional subcommands `stop` and `remove` to respectively perform stopping and removal of the listed services in the TOML configuration.

 ## TOML Example Configuration
 The configuration file ([`config\nssm_exec.toml`](https://github.com/guangie88/nssm_exec/blob/master/config/nssm_exec.toml)) has the entire Rust data structures with comments to describe what each field does and whether it is optional.